Kevin-S-Soares/Project_Odontologist/README.md

  - Security
  - Cost efficiency
  - SSO and federated authentication
- - Internatiolization
+ - Internationalization
  - And many other things

 This project is made using Astro with Svelte components and C# web api.
 Data is stored using SQLite.
 Everything is containerized and syncronized using Docker Compose.
-It is running in a t2.small instance from AWS EC2.
+It is running in a t3.small instance from AWS EC2.

 Currently, the only thing you can do is register, sign-in, sign-out, forget password, reset password, change password, change email, change account settings, change theme and delete account.